Graffioh/graffioh/mds/blog/29-10-2024-JSON-parser-with-JFlex-and-Jacc.md

 Note that support for arrays at the root level is not fully implemented yet so this JSON parser is still a work in progress.

 My goal wasn't to provide a fully functional JSON parser, since there are plenty of well-optimized ones out there already.
 My goal was to learn something new, going beyond my comfort zone and increasing my skill level.

+The Github repo as linked before is [this one](https://github.com/Graffioh/jeesonmap).

 I hope you enjoyed this post, cya with the next one.